ros-sports/hlvs_player/README.md

-# HLVS Player
+# Humanoid League Virtual Season Player

 ## Introduction
-This repository provides a ROS package named `hlvs_player` that can be used to communicate with the Webots server while using the Player/Client API.
+This repository provides a ROS 2 package named `hlvs_player` that can be used to communicate with the Webots server while using the Player/Client API for the Humanoid League Virtual Season.

 It requests and receives sensor data (specified in the `src/hlvs_player/resources/devices.json`) over specific topics and subscribes to actuator command messages(only position control available at the moment).
 Node `hlvs_player` is responsible for these operations.